publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s434.md

 >             “(A) the effects, if any, of induced entry into the project and reduced exit from the project;

->             “(B) the extent, if any, to which the project being tested is affected by whether it is in operation in a locality within an area under the administration of the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act \[[section 1320b–19 of this title][/us/usc/t42/s1320b–19]\]; and
+>             “(B) the extent, if any, to which the project being tested is affected by whether it is in operation in a locality within an area under the administration of the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act \[[42 U.S.C.
+1320b–19][/us/usc/t42/s1320b–19]\]; and

 >             “(C) the savings that accrue to the Federal Old-Age and Survivors Insurance Trust Fund, the Federal Disability Insurance Trust Fund, and other Federal programs under the project being tested.